jgstew/bigfix-content/ConsoleContextMenus/README.md

 TODO:
-- Dell Warranty Check not excluding non-dell systems ``
+- Dell Warranty Check not excluding non-dell systems `exists unique value of values whose(it as lowercase contains \"dell\") of property results whose (name of property of it = \"Computer Manufacturer - Windows\" ) of current computer`